Bandstructure of a coupled BEC-cavity system: effects of dissipation and geometry: Bandstructure of a coupled BEC-cavity system

 We exploit the separation of time scales in our system to find an atom-only description: the atomic motion is governed by $\Erec$, which evolves on a time scale much slower than cavity dissipation characterized by $\kappa$.
 We thus can adiabatically eliminate the cavity field by imposing

 This allows us to write the cavity field as a function of the atomic density modulation,

 Using this expression for $\hat{a}$ and Eq.~\eqref{eq:Hreduced}, we find the effective atom-only Hamiltonian:

-We move to a mean-field description, where $c_i=\expval{\hat{c_i}}$, and additionally use conservation of atom numbers to express the ground state occupation $c_0$ as: $c_0^2=1-c_1^2-c_2^2-c_3^2-c_4^2$.
-With this we derive the free energy $\mathcal{F}(c_1,c_2,c_3,c_4)$ as a function of the occupation of the four modes considered in our ansatz.
-The full expression is provided in appendix \ref{ap:FreeEnergyFunctional}.
+We move to a mean-field description, where $c_i=\expval{\hat{c_i}}$.
 To determine the mode decomposition of the excited states and their energies around an equilibrium point, we perform a quadratic expansion around the system's ground state.
-Specifically, we compute the Hessian matrix of $\mathcal{F}$ and evaluate it at $c_i=0$.
-The full expression for the Hessian matrix is provided in appendix \ref{ap:FreeEnergyFunctional}.
-Notably, the Hessian matrix is not initially in diagonal form and must be diagonalized.
+Specifically, we compute the Bogoliubov matrix of the effective Hamiltonian and evaluate it at $c_0=\sqrt{N}$ and $c_i=0$.
+The full expression for the Bogoliubov matrix is provided in appendix \ref{ap:FreeEnergyFunctional}.
+Notably, the Bogoliubov matrix is not initially in diagonal form and must be diagonalized.
 Its eigenvalues correspond to the energies of the system’s excitation modes, while the eigenvectors reveal their decomposition into different Bloch functions (or the corresponding $\mathbf{k}_\pm$ momentum contributions).
 The couplings induced by the two interference potentials thus lead to the independent softening and mixture of the four states at the corners of the BZ, as indicated in Fig.~\ref{fig:bandcut}(b) and (c) by the vertical arrows.
 While all four states are coupled to the BEC state and evolve in energy depending on system parameters, we find that only the two states originating at $\SI{1}{\Er}$ (i.e. the two $\kmi$ states) can soften fully to zero energy.
 We therefore focus on these two modes which are sufficient to predict the phase diagram.

 We calculate the energy of these two excited modes across the parameter space defined by the TP lattice depth $\Vtp$ and cavity detuning $\dc$.
 Tracking the energies of both excitation modes starting at $\SI{1}{\Er}$, we identify the points where they reach zero, signalling a phase transition.
 Figure~\ref{fig:MFPD}(a) presents the resulting phase diagram for a blue-detuned TP.
 The gray region corresponds to the superfluid phase (SF), while the blue and red regions indicate two distinct superradiant phases (labelled SR1 and SR2), reached when one of the two modes has fully softened.
 We thus identify the corresponding excited modes as the precursors of the two phases SR1 and SR2, and from now on refer to them as \textit{SR1 mode} and \textit{SR2 mode}, respectively.
 In the turquoise region, both excitation modes have softened below zero energy.
 The blue line marks the points where the two modes become degenerate in energy.
 Above this line, the system is expected to enter the SR1 phase if it self-orders, while below it, SR2 should dominate.
 However, as shown experimentally in Ref.~\cite{li2021}, the transition between these two phases is first-order, meaning that the occupied phase near the blue line depends on the system’s history.